Frey-mond/avocados/report.md

 and then compare this trend with our `apples` dataset with another graph.
 This may change as we put it into practice, but this would be a general outline for what we'd want to do.

 3. For question #3, we will first explore the external housing dataset for the most and least affordable housing markets that are represented in our avocado dataset.
 From there, we will then aggregate the average price of an avocado for both locations in each given year in the avocado dataset.
-From there, we will determine an appropriate
+From there, we will determine an appropriate amount of avocados consumed each year, represented as `AnnualAvocadoExpenses`.
+We will then multiply that amount by `AveragePrice` in order to determine a total amount of expenses.
+We will then compare that to the average price of a house each year in the most and least affordable housing markets.
+Additionally, we will repeat the process for a second plot, but rather than using the average price of an avocado for the given year, we will instead find the average price for avocado toast in the most and least affordable housing markets.

 ## Work Plan